linuxmint/nemo/search-helpers/README.md

 The `Nemo Search Helper` group name is mandatory.

 - The filename must end in `.nemo_search_helper`.
-- `TryExec` should be set to the name of the executable (without any arguments).
-When the helpers are loaded, Nemo will check that the program a) exists and b) is executable.
+- `TryExec` should be a list executables required.
+When the helpers are loaded, Nemo will check that the program(s) a) exist and
+  b) are executable.
 If these checks fail, the helper will be skipped.
 If only a program name is provided, it must exist in the user's path.
 This can also be an absolute path.
 - `Exec` should provide the full command line necessary to extract the text from the file.
 The `%s` argument will be replaced by the file name being processed during content search.
 Note, uris are not supported, only paths (local files).
 - `MimeType`is a semicolon (`;`)-separated list of mimetypes that this search helper should be used with.
 It should be